emmetio/emmet-docs/src/documents/abbreviations/index.html.md

 			<li><a href="">Item 5</a></li>
 		</ul>
 	</div>

 ...with	just a single key stroke.
 In many editors (Eclipse, Sublime Text 2, Espresso etc.) plugin will also generate proper _tabstop marks_ so you can quickly traverse between important places of generated code with Tab key.

 Abbreviations are optimised for, but not limited to, HTML and XML generation and makes writing tedious markup code a breeze.
-You can learning [syntax](/abbreviations/syntax/) to unleash the full power of Emmet abbreviations.
+You can start learning [syntax](/abbreviations/syntax/) to unleash the full power of Emmet abbreviations.